Turkish coffee: History

 Coffee drinking spread in the Islamic world in the 16th century.
 From the Hijaz it arrived in Cairo; from thence it went to Syria and Istanbul.
 The coffee tree was first cultivated commercially in the Yemen, having been introduced there from the rainforests of Ethiopia where it grew wild.
 For a long time Yemenis had a world monopoly on the export of coffee beans (according to Carl Linnaeus, by deliberately destroying their ability to germinate).
-For nearly a century (1538–1636), the Ottoman Empire controlled the southern coastal region of the Yemen, notably its famous coffee port Mocha.
+From 1538 to 1636 the Ottoman Empire controlled the southern coastal region of what is now Yemen, notably its famous coffee port Mocha.
 In the 18th century Egypt was the richest province of the Ottoman Empire, and the chief commodity it traded was Yemeni coffee.
 Cairo merchants were responsible for moving it from the Yemen to markets in the Islamic world.

-Coffee was in use in Istanbul by 1539, for a legal document mentions Ottoman admiral Barbaros Hayreddin Pasha's house had a coffee chamber.
-It appears that the first coffeehouse in Istanbul was opened in 1554 (some say 1551) by Hakem of Aleppo and Șems of Damascus (they may have been separate establishments at first).
+Coffee was in use in Istanbul by 1539; a legal document mentions that Ottoman admiral Barbaros Hayreddin Pasha's house had a coffee chamber.
+It appears that the first coffeehouse in Istanbul was opened in 1554 (some say 1551) by two Arab merchants, Hakem of Aleppo and Shems of Damascus (they may have been separate establishments at first).
 Soon, coffeehouses spread all over Istanbul and even to small towns in Anatolia.

 Ignatius d'Ohsson described for French readers the Turkish method of brewing coffee (Tableau Général de l'Empire Othoman, 1789).
 His description, translated in this note, closely resembles the present day version, including the production of foam.
-From the traveller Jean de Thévenot it appears Turks were using it at least a century before that.
-He mentions that they drank it black; some added cloves, cardamom or sugar, but it was thought to be less healthy, and until recently, an older generation of connoisseurs disdained the habit of sugaring Turkish coffee.
+From the traveller Jean de Thévenot it appears Turks were preparing it at least a century before that.
+He mentions that they drank it black; some added cloves, cardamom or sugar, but it was thought to be less healthy, and until recently an older generation of connoisseurs disdained the habit of sugaring Turkish coffee.